mikependon/RepoDB.NET/pages/features/classhandler.md

 This is a feature that would allow you to handle the event during the serialization/deserialization process of the `Model` and the `DbDataReader` object (inbound/outbound).
 It allows you to handle the event, validate the model or trigger a workflow after the process of transformation.

-Imagine the case of validating the model before pushing to the database and/or transforming the necessary properties before even sending the model back to the caller.
+Imagine the case of validating the model before pushing to the database and/or transforming the necessary properties before sending to the caller.

 The execution of the event contains the actual `DbDataReader` in used and the affected class model.